 BLESSING

-This Blessing adapted from The Iona Community, Iona Abbey Worship Book, Wild Goose Publications, Iona Community, Unit 16, Six Harmony Row, Glasgow G51 3BA, Scotland.
-Used with permission.
+(This Blessing is adapted from The Iona Community, Iona Abbey Worship Book, Wild Goose Publications, Iona Community.
+Used with permission.)

 This we know, the earth does not belong to us,